BZWayne/mobile_robot_rt/README.md

 #### READ ME of Assignment II is in folder `/second_assignment`
 #### READ ME of Assignment III is in folder `/final_assignment`

-To get install just git_clone and put in your workspace
+For usage, just git_clone and put in your catkin workspace